 Fame as Physical Work, Celebrity as a Job

-While arguably all celebrity activity can be ultimately classed as an economic practice, as it is labour that constitutes paid work - acting, modelling, singing, etc. - and also frequently involves the ‘contractually obliged work’ of publicising media products (Bonner, 2013: 176), a recurrent subject throughout Peart’s autobiographical writing is his emphasis that recording and touring effectively constitutes his ‘trade’.
+While arguably all celebrity activity can be ultimately classed as an economic practice, as it is labour that constitutes paid work in the form of- acting, modelling, singing, etc. (King, 2010), and also frequently involves the ‘contractually obliged work’ of publicising media products (Bonner, 2013: 176), a recurrent subject throughout Peart’s autobiographical writing is his emphasis that recording and touring effectively constitutes his ‘trade’.
 Whilst his writings convey the common pressures of touring (separation from family, the boredom of tour bus life, etc.), they also communicate his precise perception of his fame and how he appraises his celebrity status.
 As he reveals within Roadshow: ‘It’s probably safe to say that any job done professionally is never going to be fun, exactly – because it’s a job.
 Don’t get me wrong, I love my work as much as anyone ever could, but it is still work’ (2006: 88).

 In assessing definitions of work from sociological perspectives, Friedson points to the relative and multifaceted nature of the concept, but states that ‘work as the expenditure of energy is about the only conventionally recognised definition we can use’ (1990: 152).
 The physical nature of playing drums for Rush is a perennial theme within Peart’s prose, and he frequently makes explicit reference to the gruelling ‘toil’ of playing for audiences on tour: ‘it was a nice feeling to look out and see people enjoying themselves like that – especially when I was sweating and straining so hard for them’ (2004: 158).
 This is particularly acute not only given the intensity of Rush’s drumming techniques (each performance contains an extended drum solo segment), but also in the context that Peart was in his 50s when he performed the R30 tour, and had turned 60 for the Clockwork Angels tours discussed in Near and Far.
 As Peart confirms within Traveling Music: